Sustainable and Ethical Making in the UK Jewellery and Silversmithing Industry

 - Information on the Fairtrade and Fairmined precious metal certification schemes

 - Studio method alternatives including safer chemical alternatives

 - Tips for reducing the carbon footprint of a studio

 - Supplier lists of responsibly sourced precious metals, diamonds and gemstones

 - Information on key initiatives in the industry and definitions of key terms

 - Links to critical papers and articles for further reading

-- Incorporation of Goldsmiths - Ethical Making Pledge
+- The Scottish Goldsmiths Trust - Ethical Making Pledge

 The Incorporation supports ethical making through their work with the art colleges in Scotland that offer silversmithing and jewellery courses at HND level and above.
 The Ethical Making Pledge was created to help these college departments implement ethical making into the way jewellery design and silversmithing is taught, both theoretically and practically.